Sabbath in Christianity: First-day sabbatarian churches and organizations

-Presbyterian, Congregationalist and Reformed Baptist
+Presbyterian, Congregationalist and Particular Baptist

 The Westminster Confession, historically upheld by Presbyterians, commands the belief of first-day Sabbatarian doctrine:

 As it is the law of nature, that, in general, a due proportion of time be set apart for the worship of God; so, in his Word, by a positive, moral, and perpetual commandment binding all men in all ages, he hath particularly appointed one day in seven, for a Sabbath, to be kept holy unto him: which, from the beginning of the world to the resurrection of Christ, was the last day of the week; and, from the resurrection of Christ, was changed into the first day of the week, which, in Scripture, is called the Lord's day, and is to be continued to the end of the world, as the Christian Sabbath.

 This Sabbath is then kept holy unto the Lord, when men, after a due preparing of their hearts, and ordering of their common affairs beforehand, do not only observe a holy rest, all the day, from their own works, words, and thoughts about their worldly employments and recreations, but also are taken up, the whole time, in the public and private exercises of his worship, and in the duties of necessity and mercy.

-The Savoy Declaration, upheld by Puritan Congregationalists, as well as the Second London Baptist Confession, upheld by Reformed Baptists, advanced first-day Sabbatarian views identical to those expressed in the Westminster Confession.
+The Savoy Declaration, upheld by Congregationalists, as well as the Second London Baptist Confession, upheld by Particular Baptists, advanced first-day Sabbatarian views identical to those expressed in the Westminster Confession.

 General Baptist

-General Baptists also advocate last-day Sabbatarian doctrine in their confessions of faith; for example, the Treatise on the Faith and Practice of the Free Will Baptists states:
+General Baptists also advocate Sunday Sabbatarian doctrine in their confessions of faith; for example, the Orthodox Creed states: